jerdog/talk-bareMetal2Abstraction-slidev/slides.md

 <!--
-Protecting systems and data has always been important.
-Older security was often an afterthought, while modern cloud systems have security designed in from the start. [click]**Past**: Firewalling off entire networks of computers. [click]**Present**: Zero trust architecture and DevSecOps processes to build security in from the start, not as an afterthought.
+Protecting systems and data has always been important, but older security was often an afterthought, while modern cloud systems have security designed in from the start. [click]**Past**: Firewalling off entire networks of computers. [click]**Present**: Zero trust architecture and DevSecOps processes to build security in from the start, not as an afterthought.
 -->

 ---